Are Sleep Disorders Common in Children?

 How Do I Know If My Child Has a Sleep Disorder?

 All children have the occasional restless night, nightmare, or a patch of difficulty sleeping.
-But when sleep issues become chronic, dangerous to the child, or interrupt your child’s health, it may be time to make an appointment to see Dr. Malhotra, is a trusted sleep specialist in Connecticut, to diagnose the sleep disorder and determine a course of action.
+But when sleep issues become chronic, dangerous to the child, or interrupt your child’s health, it may be time to make an appointment to see our doctors.

 Symptoms of Pediatric Sleep Disorders